 Data Transmission

 There will be one data stream that will connect the vehicle to the team via a launch operations computer.
 The launch computer will be connected to an XBee/Yagi antenna system that will communicate with a second XBee/Yagi antenna system connected to an Arduino within the launch box.
-The launch box itself will handle all pre-flight operations as commanded by the launch operations computer.
+The wireless system will operate with the use of a S3B Digimesh XBee.
+This system will communicate at 900 MHz and has a range of at least 9 miles.
+The launch box itself will handle all pre-flight operations as commanded by the launch operations computer, as discussed in section 1.5 below.
 This will go up to and include opening the valve for oxidizer flow and igniting the engine.
 The launch box will accomplish its interactions with the vehicle through a hardwired connection between the vehicle and the launch box that will be disconnected when the vehicle lifts off from the rail.
 This two way communication between the launch operations computer and the rest of the launch system will be handled through MATLAB with commands being sent from the serial monitor of the program.
 All commands will be protected from outside interference through the use of a password phrase in front of every command.
 When the launch box does receive a verified command, it sends back an acknowledgment of the command.
 When the command is finished executing, a subsequent status update is sent confirming the command was completed.